Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 $$\mathbf{s} = [\underbrace{s_0, s_1, \ldots, s_\ell}_{\text{public}} \mid \underbrace{s_{\ell+1}, \ldots, s_n}_{\text{private}}]$$

-The public half holds the constant 1 and the claimed output.
-The private half holds the prover's inputs and every intermediate value.
-From here on, $\pi_A$ sums only over private indices; $\pi_B$ and $\pi_C$ stay as defined, since the verifier needs only one handle on the public values:5
+From here on, $\pi_A$ sums only over private indices; $\pi_B$ and $\pi_C$ stay as defined, since one anchor on the public side is enough:4

 $$\pi_A = \sum_{i \text{ private}} s_i \cdot L_i(\tau) \cdot G_1$$

-The missing public half falls to the verifier.
-The CRS exposes $L_i(\tau) \cdot G_1$ for each public index, and the verifier combines them with the claimed values on their side:
+The missing public half falls to the verifier, and the CRS already has the $L_i(\tau) \cdot G_1$ they need (from the KoE setup).
+The verifier picks the public-index ones and combines them with the claimed values on their side:

 $$L_\text{pub}(\tau) \cdot G_1 = \sum_{i \text{ public}} s_i \cdot L_i(\tau) \cdot G_1$$